beaverbuilder/documentation/docs/beaver-builder/getting-started/what-can-i-do-with-beaver-builder.md

 When you drag content modules from the Content panel to the layout, the rows and columns are automatically created.
-As your layouts become more complex, with columns nested within columns, sometimes it's easier to drag in row layouts first, then drag content modules into them.
+As your layouts become more complex, with nested columns, sometimes it's easier to drag in row layouts first, then drag content modules into them.

 For example, here is a single row with three *column groups*, which can be thought of as rows within rows.